channelopathies (also sometimes referred to as arrhythmia syndromes)

 tablets (flecainide) to help reduce the amount of arrhythmia.

-Recently some groups have used the cervical sympathectomy
+Recently some groups have carried out sympathectomy

 (already used in LQTS) to treat CPVT, with some success.